 So, most of the time, you get a superior voice quality and tone that enhances the whole listening experience.

-Another great news is, once you’ve downloaded the book, it’s forever yours to keep.
-Even if you end your membership with Audible.
+Another great news is, once you’ve downloaded the book, it’s forever yours to keep and read.
+Even if you end your monthly membership with Audible.

 5. Compatible with different devices

 It’s next to impossible to use a phone or computer in every single place, and Audible understands this very well.